VadymSachenko/TechWriteIt/ai-technical-writing/ai-use-case/ai-use-case-writing-docs-from-templates.md

 - **Use placeholders:** If the document has a static text where only part of it needs to change, use placeholders indicating the dynamic word or phrase, followed by explanation which values should it be replaced with.
 Use one placeholder for the same word or phrase.
 For example, the following sentence has a placeholder that indicates that the AI must replace it with a template name: `This document describes Back Office configs of the {TEMPLATE_NAME} template.
 Replace {TEMPLATE_NAME} with a template name from the input data.
 Example: demo_config`,
 - **Provide examples of desired output:** Upload your document so that the model can put everything together and thus have a more complete understanding of what you want.
 Example: `The attached markdown document describes Back Office configs of the demo_config template.`
 - **Define structure rules:** Specify how headings should be formatted, what sections are required, and how content should be organized.
 This helps the AI maintain consistency across all generated documents.
 - **Include style guide requirements:** Add specific formatting rules, such as how to format code snippets, when to use bold or italic text, and how to structure lists.
 You can either move out the rules into a separate document or add them under the template in the same file.
-This ensures the AI follows your company's style guide.
+This ensures the AI follows your company's [style guide](/2023/09/20/what-are-documentation-style-guides-and-why-you-should-use-them/).

-### 3. Write effective AI prompts
+### Write effective AI prompts

 Once the template is ready, prepare a prompt that gives the AI clear step-by-step instructions.
 Here are general rules for writing a good prompt: